PassiveLemon/poepyautopot/README.md

 `test: key_press_test: enable:` Boolean to enable the key_press test. </br>
 `test: key_press_test: delay:` Time before the test actually begins.
 Gives you time to move your cursor to where you want it. </br>
 `test: key_press_test: count:` The amount of key_presses to simulate. </br>

+Of course you can always edit the code itself to fit some of your needs.
+It's still very much a WIP so more is to come.
+There is still plenty of room for improvement and features. </br>